Air-mixing plenum

-In building services engineering and HVAC, an air-mixing plenum (or mixing box) is used for mixing air from different ductwork systems.
+An air-mixing plenum (or mixing box) is used in building services engineering and HVAC construction for mixing air from different ductwork systems.

 Usage

+Air streams are mixed to save energy and improve energy efficiency by partially recirculating conditioned air.

 The most common application for an air-mixing plenum is the mixing of return air (or extract air) with fresh air to provide a supply air mixture for onward distribution to the building or area which the ventilation system is serving.
 The air transferred from the return air stream to the supply air stream is termed recirculated air.
 All air not mixed is rejected to the atmosphere as exhaust air.
-Air streams are mixed to save energy and improve energy efficiency.

 Operation

 The mixing plenum normally combines two air streams, and includes for three sets of dampers: one for the fresh air, one for the exhaust air, and a mixing damper between the two air streams.
 The mix of fresh air and recirculated air can thus be adjusted to suit the needs of the building's occupants.
 Most systems will use motorized dampers to control the air mixing, and controlled by the building management system (BMS), or controls system.
 Typically as the fresh air and exhaust air dampers are driven from 0% open to 100% open, the mixing damper will in turn be driven from 100% open to 0% open, so as to always ensure a constant volume of supply and extract air.